Hilbert's Sixth Problem & the Cost of Infinite Information

 The question Hilbert posed can be restated in information-theoretic terms: does specifying the physical state of a system require infinite information?
 If yes, determinism holds in principle and probability enters only through ignorance.
 If no, finite information capacity is fundamental, and statistical description becomes necessary rather than merely convenient.

-The ultraviolet catastrophe of 1900 provides a concrete instance of infinite information demands5.
+The ultraviolet catastrophe of 1900 provides a concrete instance of infinite information demands colliding with finite physical resources5.
 The Rayleigh-Jeans formula for electromagnetic energy density in thermal equilibrium6,

-Planck resolved the catastrophe by introducing the quantum of action, 7.
+Planck resolved the catastrophe by introducing the quantum of action 8.
 High-frequency modes become exponentially suppressed because each photon carries energy .
 The Planck distribution,

 remains finite upon integration.
-The quantum cutoff prevents the divergence.
+The quantum cutoff caps the number of effectively occupied modes, rendering both the energy and the information finite.

-Three independent physical principles converge on the same conclusion: the universe has finite information capacity.
+Three independent physical principles converge on the same result: the universe has finite information capacity.

-The Margolus-Levitin theorem bounds the rate of state transitions9.
-A system with energy cannot change state faster than,
+The Margolus-Levitin theorem bounds processing speed9.
+A system with energy cannot transition between distinguishable states faster than

-Processing speed is limited.
+Over the age of the universe ( s), a system with energy performs at most state transitions.
+Processing speed is bounded.
 Infinite operations in finite time are impossible.

-The holographic principle constrains total information10.
-A region with boundary area stores at most,
+The holographic principle constrains total information content10.
+A region bounded by area stores at most

 Statistical mechanics now finds natural justification.
 Individual particle trajectories cannot be tracked with infinite precision because infinite precision requires infinite information.
 Coarse-graining is physically necessary rather than merely practical.
 Probability enters physics not through epistemic limitation but through physical constraint on information capacity.